ali-exacute/esx_adminplus/README.md

 [esx_ambulancejob](https://github.com/ESX-Org/esx_ambulancejob)

 **notes:**
->i am not sure if this will work with [ExtendedMode](https://github.com/extendedmode/extendedmode) , but as far as i see, it should work just fine [didn't test it tho]

 >there is no UI like [es_admin](https://github.com/kanersps/es_admin) , all commands are easy to use already

 > you can exclude rank(s) from accessing to a command by passing a table of ranks as second argument to `havePermission()`